commercetools/commercetools-sync-java/docs/usage/INVENTORY_SYNC.md

 # InventoryEntry Sync

-Module used for importing/syncing InventoryEntries into a commercetools project.
+The module used for importing/syncing InventoryEntries into a commercetools project.
 It also provides utilities for generating update actions based on the comparison of a [InventoryEntry](https://docs.commercetools.com/http-api-projects-inventory.html#inventoryentry) against a [InventoryEntryDraft](https://docs.commercetools.com/http-api-projects-inventory.html#inventoryentrydraft).